UBC-MDS/exploratory-data-viz/chapters/en/slides/module6/module6_03.md

 We have to shrink the plot widths a bit to fit them on this slide.
 This makes it hard to read the bar chart x-labels so a horizontal layout is not as good as a vertical layout for this particular figure.

+In general, whether to choose a horizontal or vertical layout depends on the available space you have for the figure.
+For example, in this lecture material we’re limited by the size of the slides and have to adjust our figure layouts to work well within this space.

 Note where the legends for these plots get placed when we do this; they are placed to the right of both plots.